learn-co-curriculum/authentication_and_authorization_with_gems/README.md

 Other gems worth looking at in this space are [Warden](https://github.com/hassox/warden) (which devise is based around) and [Authlogic](https://github.com/binarylogic/authlogic)

 ## Authorization

+Hey, can I delete this file?

+It's a surprisingly loaded question.
+Did I create the file?
+Do I own it?
+What does it mean to own a file?
+Can I write to the file?
+If I can write to a thing, can I delete it?

+These are questions of authorization.

 Authorization deals with WHAT a user is allowed to do, once we know WHO that user is.
 Can this particular user delete a post?
 Can they view posts written by other users?
 Authorization helps you answer these questions.